snavemail/snavemail/README.md

 ### Hi there 👋

 I'm a passionate student at Northeastern on track to obtain a bachelor's in Computer Science and Mathematics by June 2024.
 I am always trying to learn new languages and enhance my problem solving skills and knowledge.
 My favorite part about coding is creating applications that I can share to the world such as websites, apps,and games.
-I hope to get a job where I can use my skills to create something everyone will love.
+I hope to one day be in a position I can use my skills to create something everyone will love.
 <!--
 **snavemail/snavemail** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.